UniversityRadioYork/ury-playd/README.md

 	CC=clang CXX=clang++ cmake ..

 You can then run `make`, `make test`, or `sudo make install`.

+On OS X, you can even use Xcode!
+Just add the `-G Xcode` option to `cmake`.

 #### Windows (Visual Studio 2015+)